yuzie007/mpltern/examples/README.rst

 Gallery
 #######

-This gallery contains examples of Mpltern.
+This gallery contains examples of mpltern.